salehasgit/CLUT/README.md

 <img src="doc_materials/OUT/src_colorGraded_by_lut_US0_KI100_CR64_clut_from_kp_all96toBlack.cube.png" alt="" width="400"/>

-We conclude this section with a realistic example (the last image is showing the difference between the dst image (canon) and the src image (apple) color-graded by the resulting CLUT):
+So far we set all dst colors to black to a better visualization of the effect of the influence argument so let's now conclude this section with a realistic case of mapping from Apple converter to Canon converter:

 ```
 $ gmic -m custom.gmic clut_from_kp doc_materials/kp_img01_apple_DigitalSG_96colors.png,doc_materials/kp_img01_apple_DigitalSG_all96toBlack.png,doc_materials/OUT,all96toBlack.cube,1,0,50,128